jtburum/jtburum.github.io/src/pages/get-page-count-on-command-line-md.md

 ---
-  title: "Get a count of all .md files on the command line"
+  title: "Get a count of all .md files in a directory on the command line"
   description: "Get a count of all .md files on the command line"
   tags: ["shell", "script"]
   pubDate: "2023-12-29"
-  slug: "visualizing-database-schema-using-ecto"
+  slug: "Get-a-count-of-all-.md-files-on-the-command-line"
   layout: "../layouts/BlogPostLayout.astro"
 ---